kalabox/kalabox-app-pantheon/README.md

   --newbackup    True to generate a new DB backup
 ```

+**Important:** To avoid slow pulls on larger sites, Kalabox pulls from Pantheon's database backups, instead of the active database.
+If you would like to retrieve the most recent version of your database, you will need to indicate y when asked Retrieve latest DB instead of most recent backup? (y/N) or use the --newbackup flag.

 ## Pushing to Pantheon

 You can easily push up code and even your database and files by running `kbox push`.